 Corvids (crows, jays, ravens) are among the most clever birds.
 They are known to use tools.
 You may have seen this video of a crow bending a wire to use as a food acquisition tool:

-They also analyze tactics and outcomes of their actions.
 I’ve watched a neighborhood jays steal nuts from a neighborhood squirrel.
 She watches where the squirrel stashes food and when the squirrel leaves, the jay grabs the nut and stuffs it in a tree branch or on a telephone pole.
 The crows will outsmart even the jays, hopping from telephone pole to tree, grabbing the jay’s stolen goods.

 Starlings, about whom I recently posted, are much maligned, often harmed, not necessarily appreciated.
 People might confuse Starlings with blackbirds and vice versa.
 The distinction is important beyond personal interest (again, provisions of the Migratory Bird Treaty Act).